iridium-browser/iridium-browser-dev/README.md

 Make your changes and rebuild.
-To pull in new changes, go to the `src ` directory and run `git pull` (switch to a branch) and after that run `gclient sync` in your base folder again, to make sure third party stuff is updated.
+To pull in new changes, go to the `src ` directory and run `git pull` (switch to a branch) and after that run `gclient sync` in your base directory again, to make sure third party stuff is updated.

 In general development for Iridium is the same as for Chromium.
 So if you